NortheasternClimbing/northeasternclimbing.github.io/team/tryouts.md

 Tryouts will be scored in a boulder redpoint format to fill in our roster spots for the **Fall and Spring semesters**.

-Come find us at Fall Fest in World Series Way Table 114!!

 **Tryout Dates:**

-Tryouts will be held at Central Rock Gym Cambridge (Alewife) on the following dates:
+Tryouts will be held at Central Rock Gym Fenway on Saturday 1/10 (10:00AM - 1:00PM)

-(Transportation will be included)
 * Thursday 9/11 (_7:00PM - 9:00PM_)
 * Saturday 9/13 (_12:00PM - 2:00PM_)